Sandra-Be/find_defibrillator/README.md

 ## Acknowledgements

-* I was inspired to create this project after I heard incident on radio about Christian Eriksen a Danish professional footballer.
+* I was inspired to create this project after I heard the incident on radio about Christian Eriksen a Danish professional footballer.
+This set me on the path living in Ireland where vast parts of the country have no immediate access to hospitals or life saving equipment and I wanted to come up with an idea to change that.
 * My mentor for helpful feedback.
 * Student support at Code Institute Slack platform for their support.